wln20/wln20.github.io/_pages/about.md

 + [09/2022~06/2024] NICS-EFC, Tsinghua Univ. <a href="https://nicsefc.ee.tsinghua.edu.cn/">[website]</a>

-I’m open to research cooperation opportunities in the field of LLMs, Multimodal Models, and potentially other AI & Data-Science related fields!
+I’m open to research cooperation opportunities in the field of LLMs, Multimodal Models, MLSys, and potentially other AI & Data-Science related fields.

 <!--I mainly focused on the efficient algorithms of large language models in my past research, including the compression and acceleration techniques of LLMs.